-Philly rapper PnB Rock was gunned down at the Roscoe's House of Chicken and Waffles in South Los Angeles on September 12, 2022.
-PnB, whose birth name is Rakim Allen, was just thirty years old when his life was snatched after gunmen demanded his jewelry.
+Philly rapper PnB Rock was gunned down at Roscoe's House of Chicken and Waffles in South Los Angeles on Sept.
+12, 2022.
+PnB, whose birth name is Rakim Allen, was just 30 years old when his life was snatched after gunmen demanded his jewelry.
 PnB entered the mainstream with hit singles like "Feelings" and "Selfish" in 2017 and carved his place in the industry with his melodic raps and undeniable flow.

-PnB's death has definitely added to the paranoia many rappers feel just being an entertainer in the limelight, especially with so many young stars being cut down before they can reach their true potential.
-It has many in the world of hip hop feeling as if they have a target on their back and has many dubbing this new generation of rappers as an endangered species.
-Whatever your take on this subject, Rakim “PnB” Allen’s life was taken far too soon.
+PnB's death has added to the paranoia many rappers feel just being an entertainer in the limelight, especially with so many young stars being cut down before they can reach their true potential.
+It has many in the world of hip-hop feeling as if there's a target on their backs and has many dubbing this new generation of rappers as an endangered species.